 Isotretinoin (Accutane®) Works Best for Severe Cystic Acne, but Comes with Serious Side Effects

-Cystic acne, also called nodulocystic acne, is acne that comes with large (over 5mm in diameter), red, painful lesions called nodules and cysts that arise deep within the skin.
-These lesions can last for weeks, months, or even years, and often scar the skin.
+Cystic acne, also called nodulocystic acne, is acne that comes with large (over 5 mm in diameter), red, painful lesions called nodules and cysts that arise deep within the skin.
+These lesions can last for weeks, months, or even longer, and often scar the skin.

-Often a proper topical regimen can keep nodulocystic acne in check, but when even this does not do the trick, there are four main therapies for nodulocystic acne, and each has its pros and cons.
+A proper topical regimen can sometimes keep nodulocystic acne in check, but when even this does not do the trick, there are four main therapies for cystic acne, and each has its pros and cons.

-- Isotretinoin (Accutane®): Most effective but comes with major side effects
+Isotretinoin (Accutane®): Most effective but comes with major and potentially lifelong side effects

-Isotretinoin, often known by its original brand name, Accutane, is an oral medication that is proven to be the most effective treatment for nodulocystic acne.
-However, its power comes with a downside, and it produces serious side effects, some of which can be lifelong.
-It also causes serious birth defects and must never be used by women who are pregnant or plan to become pregnant.
+Isotretinoin, often known by its original brand name, Accutane®, is an oral medication that is proven to be the most effective treatment for nodulocystic acne.
+However, its power comes with serious side effects, some of which can be lifelong.
+It also causes serious birth defects and mustneverbe used by women who are pregnant or plan to become pregnant.

-Researchers do not entirely understand how isotretinoin works to improve nodulocystic acne, but believe that it does so primarily through decreasing the production of sebum (skin oil).
-Sebum is a major factor in the development of all acne, and by decreasing its production isotretinoin may also reduce the development of nodulocystic acne lesions.
+Researchers believe that it clears acne primarily through decreasing the production of skin oil (sebum).
+Sebum is a major factor in the development of all acne, and by decreasing its production isotretinoin reduces the development of nodulocystic acne lesions.